 When not at work Rob recharges his battery in the garden, kitchen and spending time with his family.
 He and his wife Juliet ( a Pilates and Dance teacher) walk the dog, kayak, tramp and love to see as much of NZ as possible.
 In the summer, some early hours of the weekend are spent watching the mixed fortunes of Tottenham Hotspur!

-Gaining her BSc Physiotherapy in Edinburgh in 1990, Julia’s comprehensive experience in both public and private practice senior roles is formidable.
-Earlier in her career she was physio to a large UK rugby club.
+Gaining her BSc Physiotherapy in Edinburgh in 1990, Julia’s comprehensive experience in both hospital and private practice senior roles is formidable.
+Earlier in her career she was physio to a large UK rugby club and worked at sports injury clinics.
 She travelled and worked in physio roles in Australia and New Zealand for 2 years.
 After which she worked in a private practice clinic in central London for over 10 years.
-Julia has a whopping private practice experience of over 18 years!
+Julia has now been a Director at Ultimate Physio for 12 years.

 Practice Manager at Ultimate Physio, Michele joined the practice in 2008.
 Having worked for several years at a very busy medical centre in Botany, Michele brings a wealth of wisdom and experience to our client engagement and reception area.

 With a grown up family including two awesome grandchildren, Michele loves walking, gardening, pilates, yoga, music, movies and spending time with friends and family.

 She says “My favourite part of the job that I do is interacting and helping patients.
 Aiming to provide professional informative assistance with a large helping of humour.
 Making people feel comfortable at a time when they are possibly in pain and vulnerable.”

 Raised in Christchurch, Annette worked in the optical industry for 9 years prior to travelling to UK and Europe for her big O.E.
 Married to David, a local secondary school teacher she met through ballroom dancing, they have 2 teenage boys.